KxSystems/docs/docs/license/azure.md

     1.  unauthorized use of the Kdb+ Software pursuant to section 3 (ii)
     1.  unauthorized use or access to the Kdb+ Software by a party or entity other than the User
     1.  suits or actions as a result of User’s use of the Kdb+ Software including to the extent that you use or attempt to use the Kdb+ Software outside of the Azure environment
-    1.  third party infringement claims, suits or actions against Kx as a result of the User’s use of the Kdb+ Software.
+    1.  third party infringement claims, suits or actions against KX as a result of the User’s use of the Kdb+ Software.

-5. Notwithstanding the foregoing, Kx’s liability to indemnify User shall not apply to the extent that such claims suits or actions are subject to User’s indemnification obligations under section 7.4 above.
+5. Notwithstanding the foregoing, KX’s liability to indemnify User shall not apply to the extent that such claims suits or actions are subject to User’s indemnification obligations under section 7.4 above.